mubassir-bashir/titanic-survival-prediction/README.md

 survived, based on features like age, sex, ticket class, and fare.

 ## What I did
-- Cleaned and preprocessed real passenger data (handled missing values, encoded categorical features)
+- Cleaned and preprocesed real passenger data (handled missing values, encoded categorical features)
 - Split data into training and testing sets
 - Trained a Random Forest Classifier using scikit-learn